Fiordland National Park, Fiordland, New Zealand

 With a focus on authenticity, Cabot Lodge only accommodates ten guests ensuring all guests receive a genuine New Zealand farm stay experience.
 Begin your day with a freshly prepared hearty farm-style breakfast on your private terrace overlooking the rolling farmlands before heading out and exploring the region at your leisure.
 With a wide variety of daily adventure activities included, guests can participate in a variety of lodge-based activities from kayaking to heli-hiking or can opt to explore the surrounding landscape from its wetlands to forest, mountains to lakes and even glaciers.
 Of course there is also the chance to get stuck in with farm life and help out with the daily farming tasks!

 Overlooking the beautiful Lake Manapouri, the accommodation at Cabot Lodge is luxurious whilst homely and guests will enjoy the deep leather sofas and clawfoot bathtubs that offer sensational views of the landscape beyond.
-With a charming courtyard garden and outdoor fireplace guests can opt to dine inside or alternatively explore the restaurants in the neighboring town of Te Anau.A boutique, authentic and ultimately genuine experience, a stay at Cabot Lodge defines Tiaki and for those looking for an authentic luxury experience this is the accommodation for you.
+With a charming courtyard garden and outdoor fireplace guests can opt to dine inside or alternatively explore the restaurants in the neighbouring town of Te Anau.A boutique, authentic and ultimately genuine experience, a stay at Cabot Lodge defines Tiaki and for those looking for an authentic luxury experience this is the accommodation for you.

 Rooms at Cabot Lodge can be hired on an individual basis or alternatively the lodge can be rented exclusivley.
 The large airy premier suites offer expansive views over the undulating landscape from double height windows whereas the deluxe courtyard suites open onto private outdoor decking overlooking the azure blue of Lake Manapouri.
 With varied views from the lake to the surrounding mountains, whichever suite you choose to stay in you will be welcomed by warm sun-filled rooms, luxurious beds and modern conveniences.